dh4/mupen64plus-qt/README.md

 ### Building (Linux)

+First, obtain the source code for Mupen64Plus-Qt.
+You can either clone the repository with git or download an archive of the source code for a specific release from the [releases](https://github.com/dh4/mupen64plus-qt/releases) page.

 You'll need to make sure you have qmake, g++, the Qt development libraries and the QuaZIP development files installed.
 On Debian/Ubuntu, this can be accomplished by:

 ```
 # apt-get install qt5-qmake g++ qtbase5-dev libquazip-qt5-dev libqt5sql5-sqlite
 ```

-Once the needed packages are installed, create the Makefile with qmake and then build with make:
+Once the needed packages are installed, create the Makefile with qmake and then build with make.
+Run the following commands from the directory that contains mupen64plus-qt.pro:

 ```
 $ qmake